malukawasaki/GEO5017-Linear-Regression/README.md

 # Description

-This is the source code developed for the first assignment of the course: "Macchine Learning for the Built Environment", at Delft University of Technology, The Netherlands.
-This program solves the programming-related, linear regression exercices proposed in the description of the assignment.
-In brief, these exercices revolve around the modeling of the trajectory of a quadrocopter in 3D space.
+This is the source code developed for the first assignment of the course: "Machine Learning for the Built Environment", at Delft University of Technology, The Netherlands.
+This program solves the programming-related, linear regression exercises proposed in the description of the assignment.
+In brief, these exercises revolve around the modeling of the trajectory of a quadrocopter in 3D space.

 # Requirements